nicholasmetherall/mineral_resource_detection/README.md

 - c.
 Will be retrofitted with Sentinel at a later date pending work from Alex.

 Work in this repo is based on some of the work from November-December 2023.
 Many of the notebooks were lost due to unexpected clearing of all disk data on the staging platform.
-New notebooks have been copied onto this repository.
+New notebooks have been copied onto this from nmetherall's own repository.